reginas-gif/app-controlled-devices-research/README.md

-# app-controlled-devices-research
-Research and insights on app-controlled devices, connected systems, and user experience in modern consumer technology.
 # App-Controlled Devices & Connected Systems (Research)

 This repository focuses on the evolution of app-controlled devices and how connected systems are reshaping user experience across modern consumer technology.